vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 **Service Engine Group 2**: Service engines associated with this service engine group hosts virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid workload clusters mapped to this SE group.

-**Note**:
+> **Note**

-* Based on your requirements, you can create additional SE groups for the workload clusters.
+>- Based on your requirements, you can create additional SE groups for the workload clusters.
-* Multiple workload clusters can be mapped to a single SE group.
+>- Multiple workload clusters can be mapped to a single SE group.
-* A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.
+>- A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.

 For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster](#workloadako).